coreos/tectonic-installer/Documentation/install/azure/azure-terraform.md

 ### Worker nodes

 * Worker node VMs are managed by the templates in `modules/azure/worker-as`
-* Node VMs are created as and Availability Set (stand-alone instances, deployed across multiple fault domains)
+* Node VMs are created as an Availability Set (stand-alone instances, deployed across multiple fault domains)
 * Worker nodes are not fronted by an LB and don't have public IP addresses.
 They can be accessed through SSH from any of the master nodes.

 ## Known issues and workarounds